Tag-UCSD/Image-Analyzer-demo/integration/SYSTEM_PROMPT.md

 ## Current Status

-Run this to see current state: python3 scripts/gate_check.py 0
+Run this to see current state: python3 scripts/gate_check.py 3

-Begin with Phase 1 only after gate check passes and you have read all planning documents.
+After gate check passes and you have read all planning documents, resume integration work.
+Current status:
+- Phase 3 completed and approved
+- Ready to begin Phase 4

 ```

 ---